theramiyer/blog/_posts/2019/2019-08-11-kashmir-and-article-370.md

 In order that his state remains independent while he decides its future, he sent a _Standstill Agreement_ to both India and Pakistan, asking both the parties to not change the ongoing arrangements (and the status of his state).
 Pakistan agreed to it.
 Nehru, being a Kashmiri Pandit (conspiracy theories aside), did not want Kashmir to be part of Pakistan.
 India called Maharaja Hari Singh for "negotiating Standstill Agreement between Kashmir Government and Indian dominion."

 Variables change (as they do in politics) and Pakistan attacked Kashmir out of the blue.
 The Maharaja asked India for help.
 The Governor General of India said that it would be diplomatically, politically and strategically dangerous to send Indian troops to a state that was not part of India---a state that was neutral between India and Pakistan.
 The Government of India suggested accession.
-Maharaja Hari Singh signed it, under conditions mentioned in the Instrument of Accession signed by India and Jammu & Kashmir.
+Maharaja Hari Singh signed the Instrument of Accession, under certain conditions.

 The Indian troops moved in and a battle ensued.
 There were some wins and some losses.
 Because both the nations were still infant nations, and when soldiers could not fight battles in the cold weather in the Valley (the technology in the late forties could not help with battles in such weather conditions---on both sides), the battle that started in 1947 ended in 1948.
 When the cold struck hard in 1947, the Indian troops (of which Brigadier L. P. Sen was part) took a break, and so did the Pakistani army.
 When the conditions became better, Pakistan had "cemented" the border (which is now Line of Control in Pakistan-occupied Kashmir).